efhai2408/Blog/000 How it starts.md

 	- references from outsources are provided in this blog
 		- One of it comes from ==FB page: IOT engineering education==
 			- Aj.Priyakorn suggest that this is good page for CPE students.
-	- one example reminds me of [youtube video](https://youtube.com/shorts/fflbel1uvxA?si=AX2C0X71Z6xPBthJ) that [some channel](https://www.youtube.com/@UwosLab) make christmas tree that glowing when someone send him messages.
+	- one example reminds me of [youtube video](https://youtube.com/shorts/fflbel1uvxA?si=AX2C0X71Z6xPBthJ) that [some channel](https://www.youtube.com/@UwosLab) make christmas tree that glows when someone sends him messages.
 		-   [Vtuber makes chat operated christmas lights](https://youtube.com/shorts/fflbel1uvxA?si=AX2C0X71Z6xPBthJ)
 - `Aj.Priyakorn's recommendation about blog post`
 	- describe lecture